Skip to main content

 Routine breast care

+Routine breast care is the best way to keep your breasts (and you) healthy.
 Early detection of a breast or gynecologic issue leads to early intervention — that’s why mammograms and other screenings are so important.
-From teaching breast self-exams to performing your yearly mammograms, our breast health team is here to help.

-• Breast self-exams and breast checks: A monthly, at-home breast exam can help you stay aware of any changes your body might be going through.
+• Regular breast self-exams: A monthly, at-home breast check can help you stay aware of any changes your body might be going through.
 It only takes a few minutes and can put your mind at ease.
-Your doctor can also perform a breast exam at your annual well-woman visit.
+You can ask our team to teach you how to do a self-exam, and your doctor can also perform a breast exam at your annual well-woman visit.

 Make an appointment